 A similar clinical picture may be associated with "typewriter tinnitus" as described by Levine (2006).
 Levine attributed this type of tinnitus to irritibility of the 8th nerve.
 This tinnitus is intermittent and has a staccato quality ('like a typewriter in the background, pop corn, Morse code').
 It is responsive to carbamazepine.
 In our view, this clinical picture would be difficult to distinguish from stapedius myoclonus without careful clinical examination.
 TT myoclonus should be associated with a visible displacement of the ear drum during the sound.
 Stapedius myoclonus should be audible to the examiner, also one should be able to record it from an external ear microphone and it should be higher pitched.
 We do not know of anyone who has reported this however.

 Surgery to cut the muscle is effective, and is used as a last resort.
+According to Bhimrau et al (2012), the facial nerve is often damaged during this sort of surgery.
+However, it is generally successful in stopping the myoclonus.

 A recent report suggested using Botox to paralyze the muscles (Liu et al, 2011).
 Botox can be injected into the wall of the eustachian tube.
 Of course, the TT is a small muscle and thus only a small amount of Botox is needed (Botox, sold by Allergan, is extremely expensive).
 This treatment seems reasonable, except that one needs an individual to administer the Botox who has a very good understanding of the anatomy of the TT to administer the injection, and also Botox wears off in 3 months.